-The Company sponsors a voluntary defined-contribution employee retirement plan (the "401(k) plan") for its U.S. employees.
+We sponsor a voluntary defined-contribution employee retirement plan (the "401(k) plan") for its U.S. employees.
 The 401(k) plan provides that each participant may contribute pre-tax or post-tax compensation up to the statutory limit allowable.
 Under the 401(k) plan, each participant is fully vested in his or her deferred salary contributions when contributed.
-The Company does not provide matching contributions to employees.
+We do not provide matching contributions to employees.